Agilent Technologies' (A) CEO Mike McMullen on Q2 2020 Results - Earnings Call Transcript

 Mike McMullen

 Sure.
 Yes, Bob, I'll take that one.
 So I think for C&E for Q3, basically, we assume than it kind of looks like Q2 and with the potential that the investments that we're starting to see inclinations of a regional approach to this pandemic is really cause many parts of world to rethink their supply chain.
 So we're seeing early indications of moving of on shoring ensuring certain types of critical chemical components in certain geographies.
-So that could represent them upside I think.
+So that could represent some upside I think.
 But basically, we're assuming kind of current situation continues into Q3.

 Bob McMahon